bryan-gilbert/bryangilbertsoftware/projects.md

 > a CV for Bryan Gilbert, B.Sc.(Hon), M.Sc. -- a full stack DevSecOps developer

+## Project: No Password Authorization
+- Organization: Open source
+- October 2020 to present
+- Situation: Continually encounter the need to add user authentication into projects.

 ## Project: BC Registries - BC Online PPR Replacement
 > Senior full stack developer

 - Organization: BC Registries
 - Project: Personal Property Registry (PPR) mainframe replacement
 - November 2019 to April 2020
 - Situation: Registries was replacing its legacy software applications with a modern technology stack.
-Our team began the devlopment of this replacement using DevOps practices of continuous delivery and integration; Agile methodology; human-centred design; open source programming languages and frameworks, and a cutting-edge enterprise containerization platform.
+Our team began the development  of this replacement using DevOps practices of continuous delivery and integration; Agile methodology; human-centred design; open source programming languages and frameworks, and a cutting-edge enterprise containerization platform.
 This multi-year project was cut short due to budgetary constraints.

 - **Outcomes**:
     - Vue 3-ready front end UI